goc-project/goc/README.md

 # goc
-A collection of JavaScript tools based on typescript-go.
+A collection of TypeScript tools based on typescript-go.